composewell/unicode-transforms/README.md

 # Haskell Unicode Landscape

-Unicode functionality in Haskell is fragemented across various packages.
+Unicode functionality in Haskell is fragmented across various packages.
 The most comprehensive functionality is provided by `text-icu` which is based on the `icu` C++ libraries.